Lowe's lays out plan to boost sales, eyes acquisitions

 EXTREME MAKEOVER

-In October, Lowe's said it was closing 20 of its U.S. locations and eliminating nearly 2,000 jobs, and slashing its store-opening plans to improve profitability.
+In October, Lowe's said it was closing 20 of its U.S. locations and eliminating nearly 2,000 jobs, as well as slashing its store-opening plans to improve profitability.
 It laid off about 1,700 middle managers across the United States in January 2011, and also trimmed the number of its U.S. regions and merchandising units.

 Hull, who said he expects Lowe's makeover to start bearing fruit in 2012, said seasonal products have sold well so far this spring, partly due to the warmer-than-usual weather.